bcerdam/urban_perception/README.md

 - **m_t**: Hyperparameter that models the tie margin.
 - **similarity_threshold**: Threshold for detecting a tie between two scores.

+Weight checkpoints and training/validation info can be found on model_checkpoints/.

 ## Inference